-As an administrator, you can reconfigure backup proxy settings for standalone ESXi, in case you want to update any of the following settings due to modifications or updates to it in your virtual environment,
+As an administrator, you can reconfigure backup proxy settings , in case you want to update any of the following settings due to modifications or updates to it in your virtual environment,

 - Network configuration